-Daniel Backman is a Law Clerk at Keller Postman LLC.
+Daniel Backman is an Associate at Keller Postman LLC.
 He applies his legal skills and passion to help level the playing field between our clients and the corporations or governments that have injured them.

 Daniel joined Keller Postman after graduating from Yale Law School, where he was a member of the law school’s Tech Accountability & Competition Project.
 In that role, he contributed to an amicus brief filed at the Supreme Court regarding the interpretation of Section 230 of the Communications Decency Act, drafted portions of state legislation regulating social media companies, and helped craft a lawsuit on behalf of people injured by privacy violations.
 Daniel also interned at the Antitrust Division of the U.S. Department of Justice and for Judge Victor A. Bolden on the U.S. District Court for the District of Connecticut.
 Prior to law school, Daniel served as the founding chief of staff of NYC Kids RISE, a nonprofit that automatically opens and funds college savings accounts for every kindergartner in New York City public schools as a tool for wealth-building and educational opportunity.